Breast Cancer Treatment Overview

 Is there an option to watch and wait?

 Some doctors believe you should start treatment no matter what type of breast cancer you have, but others now think that in the case of DCIS, a non-invasive breast cancer confined to the milk ducts, women should have the option of watchful waiting -- that is, having mammograms alternating with MRIs twice a year to see if there is any change.
-Time magazine explored this shift in thinking in "Why Doctors Are Rethinking Breast Cancer Treatment" (see References, below).

 A drug named Herceptin, known as a monoclonal antibody, inhibits tumor growth by binding to the breast cancer cell at a site important to the regulation of cell growth.
 For this treatment to be effective, a woman's cancer cells must have an over-abundance of a protein called HER2/neu on the cell surface, which is the case in about 1 in 5 breast cancer patients.
 These cancers tend to spread more aggressively, and Herceptin can help slow the growth and may bolster the immune system to attack the cancer more effectively.
-The drug is given intravenously usually once a week or as a larger dose every 3 weeks.
+The drug is given intravenously usually once a week or as a larger dose every three weeks.

 Tamoxifen, the most commonly used hormone-related drug, interferes with estrogen's effect on tumor cells and inhibits tumor growth.
 While the National Cancer Institute stresses that the benefits of tamoxifen greatly outweigh the risks, the drug does increase a woman's risk of developing two types of uterine cancer -- endometrial cancer and uterine sarcoma.
 Toremifene is similar to tamoxifen, but is used primarily in post-menopausal women with advanced cancers.